cosmos/gravity-bridge/module/x/gravity/spec/03_state_transitions.md

 ### First vote

-The first time any validator sees a given Ethereum event on the Ethereum blockchain, and calls `DepositClaim`, or one of the other endpoints for other types of ethereum events (claims):
+The first time any validator sees a given Ethereum event on the Ethereum blockchain, and calls `DepositClaim`, or one of the other endpoints for other types of ethereum events (claims), we follow this algorithm, implemented in `Keeper.Attest`:

 - We check that the event nonce of the submitted event is exactly one higher than that validator's last submitted event.
 This keeps validators from voting on different events at the same event nonce, which makes tallying votes easier later.
 - An Attestation is created for that event at that event nonce.
 Event nonces are created by the Gravity.sol Ethereum contract, and increment every time it fires an event.
 It is possible for validators to disagree about what event happened at a given event nonce, but only in the case of an attempted attack by Cosmos validators, or in the case of serious issues with Ethereum (like a hard fork).